How to Bypass WAF in 2024: Challenges and Solutions

 • DataDome: It provides a bot detection technology to prevent automated attacks.
 You can bypass DataDome with the help of our detailed tutorial.

 • Imperva: Imperva uses advanced security measures to protect websites against attacks, such as DDoS, with near-zero false positives and a global SO.
-If you want to sucesfully bypass Imperva, check out our guide
+If you want to sucesfully bypass Imperva without running into errors like 403, check out our guide

 No matter what technology your target site employs, you can bypass its WAF with a full-featured web scraping API such as ZenRows.